elifesciences/enhanced-preprints-import/README.md

 ```shell
 docker compose -f docker-compose.yaml -f docker-compose.override.yaml -f docker-compose.s3.yaml -f docker-compose.s3-epp.yaml up
 ```

+## Types of workflow

+- `importContent` imports a version of an article as specified in the docmap file.
+- `importDocmap` reads a docmap file and imports all versions of the article defined within that docmap file.
+- `importDocmaps` reads a docmap index and triggers a `importDocmap` workflow for each item in the index by default.
+If the docmap content is already known, a docmap's import may be skipped, as controlled by an optional s3 state file.

 ## Running tests with docker
 To run the tests with docker (especially useful if they are not working locally) use the following command: